 privacy

-The EU GDPR, which comes into force on May 25, 2018, provides, among other things, in Article 13 that the person responsible for the collection of personal data must provide certain information to the person concerned.
+The EU GDPR, which came into force on May 25, 2018, stipulates, among other things in Article 13, that the controller must provide certain information to the data subject when collecting personal data.

 1. Name of the responsible body